+The transmitter spurious emissions minimum requirements for SAN type 1-O are that the power summation emissions at the TAB connectors shall not exceed the basic limit in table 9.7.5.2.2-1.

 9.7.5.2.3 Protection of the SAN receiver

 The co-location requirement is not applicable for SAN in this version of the specification.